 B2B marketing is a constant balance between the emotional and the analytical.
-Running a successful marketing team means getting that balance consistently right, something that can keep Nicole Parlapiano up at night.
-She’s WeWork’s Head of Marketing for the U.S. and Canada, and she was inspired to share her B2B marketing advice with us after listening to Sydney Sloan’s Up At Night podcast episode.
+Running a successful marketing team means getting that balance consistently right, and that keeps Nicole Parlapiano up at night.
+She’s WeWork’s head of marketing for the U.S. and Canada, and she was inspired to share her B2B marketing advice with us after listening to Sydney Sloan’s Up At Night podcast episode.

 On the one hand, Parlapiano says, B2B marketing leaders need to run teams that come up with impactful creative that differentiates their product or service in a breakthrough way.
 That sometimes means not taking the traditional problem-solution route.
-On the other, those leaders need to be experts in the measurable metrics they’re committed to, like opportunities and revenue.
-Parlapiano’s overarching advice for B2B marketing leaders—or those aspiring to climb the marketing ladder—is to embrace the mix of creative and analytical.
+On the other hand, those leaders need to be experts in the measurable metrics they’re committed to, like opportunities and revenue.
+Parlapiano’s overarching advice for B2B marketing leaders—or anyone aspiring to climb the marketing ladder—is to embrace the mix of creative and analytical.

-Here are six B2B marketing tips Parlapiano shared with us:
+Parlapiano shared her six B2B marketing tips with us.

 1. Understand the context and complexities

 “The tough part about B2B marketing is that it’s a rational and emotional sell,” Parlapiano says.
 “The individuals involved usually care about different things, and the sales journey is long.
 It’s marketing’s job to inform and influence the buyer groups along the sales cycle, and to help expedite the sales cycle to close the deal.”

 Bu you can learn from the experience, she explains.
 “If you are a marketer at any company, philosophically understanding the challenges of B2B marketing will help with internal communications and buy-in,” she says.
 “The better you are at explaining your plans and making your case for budgets with different stakeholder groups, the faster you can move.”
 How does she make her case?
 She models.